NCSS Management Profiles

 digital capabilities and to facilitate technology adoption in the sector.
 Besides enabling SSAs to leverage on technology, the office leads the sector in re-imagining and experimenting with service delivery on digital platforms.

-Bruce joined NCSS in 2009, initially heading Donor Management, followed by Relations & Engagement, and finally heading Development & Communications – covering the full spectrum of work in Community Chest before becoming Deputy Managing Director and subsequently Director, Strategies and Operations in the Fund-Raising and Engagement Group.
+Bruce joined NCSS in 2009, initially heading Donor Management, followed by Relations & Engagement, and finally heading Development & Communications – covering the full spectrum of work in Community Chest before becoming Deputy Managing Director and subsequently Director, Strategies and Operations in the Philanthropy and Engagement Group.
 He became Director, Knowledge & Risk Management and Info-Comm Systems in 2016 and was re-designated as Director, Corporate Services in 2017 to take on the additional portfolio of Administration.

 Prior to NCSS, he spent more than a decade launching and developing digital businesses in a Silicon Valley start-up and various multinational companies.